smkamble/Cypress-API-Javascript/README.md

 ```
 ### How to Run Test
 * Go to Project root directory and Run complete Test Suite: `npm run test`
+* If want to run on QA environment the run command 'npm run run:qa'